cpoff/hugo3/content/posts/meet-geordie.md

 I'm kinda envious TBH.

 We're already talking about possibly fostering another greyhound.
-Maybe we can help with the SA and get another poor rescue in good hands.
+Maybe we can alleviate Geordie's anxiety and get another poor rescue in good hands.
 Based on our first experience, I can't recommend greyhounds enough.
-They are the most social, calm, routined pet a household could want.
+They are the most lovable, social, routined pet a household could want.